talandar/arcadia-setting-page/docs/index.md

 - **Terrain:** Small islands, rocky
 - **Government:** None

 The Thundering Storm is a vast area of cyclones, high winds, flying debris, and other dangers.
 There are a few settlement worthy islands on the borders of the Storm, and they are almost all populated by pirates, brigands, and other lowlifes.
 No country claims the thundering storm, as even if there were valuable resources here, it would be difficult to extract them.
-Stories told by [[Orc]] clans tell of a continent that was here, ruled and owned by the orcs, that was destroyed thousands of years ago in an unknown disaster.
+There was once a continent and powerful empire here, before the [[Calamity Event]] changed things.

 ### [[Xelsoan]]
 - **Element**: Gravity, Force